Help us honor one of New Bedford’s most prominent men by supporting the creation of this new, urban green space.

 Captain Paul Cuffe Park

-COMING SOON!
-Groundbreaking of Captain Paul Cuffe Park
+Give to the Captain Paul Cuffe Park project.

 One of maritime New England’s most remarkable figures, Captain Paul Cuffe (1759-1817) was a Quaker businessman, sea captain, patriot, and abolitionist that lived on the South Coast.
 Born on Cuttyhunk Island, he was of Wampanoag and Ashanti descent and helped colonize Sierra Leone.
 Cuffe built a lucrative shipping empire and established the first racially integrated school in Westport, Mass.
 He rose to prominence to become one of the wealthiest men of color in the nation.
 His petition to protest taxation of people of color while withholding the right to vote was an important step in granting full citizenship rights in Massachusetts and he was one of the first black men to have a formal meeting with a sitting U.S. president.